LucasFonts/vfbLib/README.md

 # vfbLib

-Converter and deserializer for VFB files.
+Converter and deserializer for FontLab Studio 5 VFB files.

 FontLab’s own `vfb2ufo` converter is from 2015, only outputs UFO v2, and contains serious bugs that are never going to be fixed.
 Its support on macOS is